louisrli/recoded-facebook-students/README.md

 #### Submit Button

 The Firebase Database, which only I can see, accepts the following fields.
+The document ID should be the ID of the user.

 - `city`: The value in the "city" form field.
 - `name`: The value in the "user" form field.